Arceveti/SM64-v2/README.md

 This is a fork of the ultrasm64 repo by CrashOveride which includes the following commonly used patches (patches marked with `*` are toggleable in `config.h`):

 **Collision:**
-- Slope fix and exposed ceilings fix by Arceveti
+- Slope fix and exposed ceilings fix
 - No false ledgegrabs fix *
 - Jump kick fix *
 - 46 degree wallkicks *